 - To set a critical break around a central, important value, right-click the symbol class and click Set as critical break .
 Choose a diverging color scheme to highlight the central value.
 To remove a critical break, right-click the symbol class and click Remove critical break .
 To remove a classification break, right-click the Upper value cell and click Remove .

 - To show values that are out of range (either because they were newly added, fall in removed classes, or contain null values), click More, and click Show values out of range.
+If the source data has changed or been updated, click More, and click Refresh values to update the range of values.

 - To edit a symbol, click the symbol in the Symbol cell to open the Format Symbol pane.